coglinev3/ansible-development/docs/test_ansible_roles.md

 roles_path = /vagrant/provisioning/roles:/etc/ansible/roles:/usr/share/ansible/roles
 ```

-If you want to use ŧhe [Ansible Vault](http://docs.ansible.com/ansible/2.4/vault.html)
+If you want to use the [Ansible Vault](http://docs.ansible.com/ansible/2.4/vault.html)
-feature with your roles you have to create an Ansible vault password file
+feature with your roles you have to create an Ansible Vault password file
 `/vagrant/provisioning/.ansible_vault` and add the following line in *vagrant's*
 `~/.bashrc` file: